Wednesday, August 31, 2016

 Our next move was those Omni Tickets** to the Vatican.
 As previously mentioned, finding the Roma Cristiana office was quite a quest but we knew it was our only hope of getting into the Vatican Museum in August (this year!).
 We decided to walk via the Tiber River, passing Ponte Sant Angelo wondering if we would ever have time to call at the mysterious Castel (we didn’t).
 Eventually we found someone who pointed us in the right direction and with tickets (not for Wednesday, that’s the Pope’s Audience Day) confirmed for Thursday, we jumped the #40 bus (said to be pickpocket central) to the Station.

-**Our Roma Pass gave us discounted entry to this Museum.
-Aside from using the Pass on our first day, Altemps was the only other paid entry fee we used it for (or indeed had time for!).
+**Our Roma Pass gave us discounted entry to Museo Nazionale Romano Museum.
+Aside from using the Pass on our first day, this was the only other paid entry fee we used it for (given our very full but time-poor schedule!)
 We certainly got great value for money when calculating everything including our transport costs.
-As to the Omni Passes, I doubt I would ever use these again.
+As to the Omni Passes, the included bus ride gave us a quick overview of Rome (all stops churches) though luckily, a stop for us at the nearest church to the station.
+I doubt I would ever use these again.
+However, paying for skip the line"" into the Vatican was most certainly worth it !

 Saturday, August 20, 2016